 Classified Personnel: Persons employed for positions not requiring North American Division educational certification.
-All classified personnel are "at-will" employees.
 (See §4400)

-Conference: A basic administrative unit: Seventh-day Adventist Conferences in the Mid-America Union are Central States, Dakota, Iowa-Missouri, Kansas-Nebraska, Minnesota, and Rocky Mountain.
+Conference: A specific group of local churches, within a defined geographic area that has been organized in harmony with General Conference and North America Division policy and granted official status as a conference.
+Seventh-day Adventist Conferences in the Mid-America Union are Central States, Dakota, Iowa-Missouri, Kansas-Nebraska, Minnesota, and Rocky Mountain.

-Conference Board of Education: A legislative body selected by the conference to assume responsibilities for the operation of the conference school system.
+Conference Board of Education: A body authorized to administer the conference EC-12 school system.